covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Policy/SupportforPolicies.rst

        totally disagree, disagree, neither/nore, agree, totally agree :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

 Under the current circumstances, do you disagree or agree with the following (possible) policies against spreading the coronavirus?
-Everyone who does not work in a crucial profession has to stay at home except to do basic shopping or because urgent medical care is required; *Variable:* ``supp_curfew_non_crucial``
+Everyone who does not work in a crucial profession has to stay at home except to do basic shopping or because urgent medical care is required
+ *Variable:* ``supp_curfew_non_crucial``

 .. csv-table::